HW-PlayersPatch/File_Share/ChangeLists/Players Patch - Full Change List.md

 * Speed 90->175

 #### Gravwell Generators
+* Gravity Generator Research:
+    * Time 50->100
 * Cost 800->1000
 * Armor +20% (removed a hidden multiplier)
 * Armor 18k->11k
-* Now uses frigate armour (this is generally a armor buff, as most ships deal reduced damage to frigates)
-* Ability range 3750->3000
-* Ability duration 45->25 (they are extremely effective with ballistics)
+* Ability duration 30->25 (they are extremely effective with ballistics)
 * Ability update interval 1.9->1 (so ships are caught faster)
 * Can now be repaired (like in hw1c)